 When the weather improved, an Arab supply convoy arrived from Egypt, but because almost every experienced Muslim sailor was involved in the initial expedition, this relief fleet was crewed by Christians with less experience in lengthy, trans-Mediterranean voyages.
 Those ships in this fleet, the ones that survived the trip and whose Christian crews didn’t defect to the Byzantines, were attacked by the Byzantine navy, again using Greek Fire, and most were destroyed.
 Likewise, a relief army sent by the new caliph, Umar II (d.
 720), was met and wiped out by a Byzantine army.

 The Arab position outside the walls of Constantinople became untenable.
 At some point they fought a major battle against an erstwhile Byzantine enemy, the Bulgars, either because Leo had cut a deal with the Bulgars or because Arab foragers had made the mistake of crossing into Bulgar land during their foraging, and the Bulgars soundly defeated them at the cost of thousands of dead Arab soldiers.
+That may have been the final straw.
 On August 15, 718, either one year or 13 months to the day from when the siege began, the Arabs packed up and made for home.